GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/s3/README.md

 Template for reading files from Amazon S3 and writing them to a BigQuery table.
 It supports reading JSON, CSV, Parquet and Avro formats.

-It uses the [Spark BigQuery connector](https://cloud.google.com/dataproc-serverless/docs/guides/bigquery-connector-spark-example) for writing to BigQuery.

 ## Arguments

 * `s3.bq.input.location` : Amazon S3 input location.
 Input location must begin with `s3a://`